ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 There's several downsides to using mypyc though.
 While the project aims for excellent compatibility with standard Python behaviour, there's some major deviations worth noting:

-- Types are enforced at runtime and violations will cause a TypeError (this makes using `typing.Any` quite dangerous).
+- Types are enforced at runtime and violations **will** cause a TypeError (this makes using `typing.Any` quite dangerous).

 - Compiled modules can't be run directly, you have to import 'em instead.

-- Monkeypatching anything compiled is likely to not work as compiled code skips many of the runtime `__dict__` lookups normal Python does.
+- Monkeypatching anything compiled is unlikely to work as compiled code skips many of the runtime `__dict__` lookups normal Python does.

 - Assignments to class and instance namespaces will either error or do nothing, in particular you can't add previously undeclared attributes later on.